norvalbv/portfolio/src/assets/blogs/memory.md

 #### System RAM

-System RAM, typically just referred to as RAM (Random Access Memory), is the primary memory used by the CPU:
+System RAM, typically just referred to as RAM, is the primary memory used by the CPU.

 #### VRAM (Video RAM)